sherrynganguyen/scheduler/README.md

 # Interview Scheduler

-- A Single-Page Application (SPA) that allows user to book/cancel/edit interview apoointments, build in ReactJS.
+- A Single-Page Application (SPA) that allows user to book/cancel/edit interview apoointments, built using ReactJS.
+The app also used WebSockets.
+When an appointment is booked/edited/canceled, all connected users will see the update.

+- Deployed using Heroku(hosting server site), CircleCI (continuous integration) and Netlify (hosting client site).

 ## Final Product